AlessioNar/ulit/docs/source/index.rst

 **tulit** is a Python library for processing legal documents in various formats, including Akoma Ntoso and Formex.

-Check out the :doc:`getting started` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting started` section for further information.

 .. note::